 7. 13 Jul-Plantaze Vineyard

-Wide green vineyards of wine region of Podgorica city next to houses and mountains in stunning nature landscape.
+Wide green vineyards of wine region of Podgorica city next to houses and mountains.

-Wide green vineyards of wine region of Podgorica city next to houses and mountains in stunning nature landscape.
+Wide green vineyards of wine region of Podgorica city next to houses and mountains.

 Known for knowledgeable staff and generous tastings, this vineyard offers a delightful experience.